8 Best Google Analytics Alternatives (for Simplicity & Privacy) in 2025

 Let me know if you have any questions or recommendations.
 Happy to help!

-What is the best Google Analytics alternative if I want something simple and privacy-friendly?
+What is the best Google Analytics alternative if I want something simple?

-Do privacy-first analytics tools still track events and conversions?
+Do privacy-friendly analytics tools still track events and conversions?

 Article by Iron Brands